 Under the Act, municipalities within a common watershed are enabled to petition the province to establish a conservation authority.
 The purpose of the Act is to provide for the organization and delivery of programs and services that further the conservation, restoration, development and management of natural resources in watersheds in Ontario.
-The Authority is comprised of its Members, appointed as representatives by the following Participating Municipalities option to list participating municipalities
+The Authority is comprised of its Members, appointed as representatives by the following Participating Municipalities: